Our Sustainability and Climate Leadership

 100% campus carbon neutrality by 2035 | Climate Action Plan

-Cornell plans to eliminate or offset net carbon emissions from our Ithaca campus by 2035 and has reduced emissions 36% to date.
-As a signatory of the Carbon Commitment the University adopted a 2050 target in 2007, accelerated in 2014 to our current date of 2035.
+Cornell plans to eliminate or offset net carbon emissions from our Ithaca campus by 2035 and has reduced emissions by 36% to date.
+As a signatory of the Carbon Commitment, the University adopted a 2050 target in 2007, accelerated in 2014 to our current date of 2035.
 The Climate Action Plan provides a roadmap to neutrality.

 100% renewable energy to power our campus by 2035 | Renewable Energy

-We aspire to power our campus by creating or purchasing new, additional renewable energy infrastructure, and have already installed enough to produce 20% of the net annual needs of the Ithaca campus.
+We aspire to power our campus by creating or purchasing power from new, additional renewable energy infrastructure, and have already installed enough to produce 20% of the net annual needs of the Ithaca campus.
 By using green energy to power the campus, we can secure a low-risk future for our operations and develop New York State's green economy.

 Earth Source Heat

 Heat and power our campus using deep geothermal technology by 2035 | Earth Source Heat